cell-org/nuron.cell.computer/README.md

 ### POST /fs/binary

-Ask Nuron to save a Buffer object to the file system.
+Ask Nurond to save a Buffer object to the file system.
 Here's an example JavaScript code to make the POST request:

 ```javascript